See Part 1.

-Psychotherapies for pain should be deferred in individuals who have unstable mental health conditions (active psychosis or mania, active suicidality, active homicidality), until stability has been achieved.
 Concurrent treatment of pain and underlying psychiatric condition(s) can be achieved in individuals with untreated or under-treated psychiatric comorbidities including active substance abuse.
 Antidepressants can be selected to alleviate underlying depression and treat the underlying pain complaints as well.
 Similarly, cognitive behavioral approaches shown to be helpful in pain may also be effective for anxiety, depression, PTSD and substance use disorders.
 Aggressively addressing both the psychiatric illness and chronic pain is necessary for optimal recovery.
-Otherwise a vicious cycle can ensue wherein poorly treated pain may exacerbate the underlying psychiatric condition and, conversely, the untreated or under-treated psychiatric condition may exacerbate pain, disability and maladaptation 1.
+Otherwise a vicious cycle can ensue wherein poorly treated pain may exacerbate the underlying psychiatric condition and, conversely, the untreated or under-treated psychiatric condition may exacerbate pain, disability and maladaptation.2

 Similar to other forms of therapies, psychological therapies are most successful when patients demonstrate interest, motivation, and compliance, and when a strong therapeutic alliance is developed between the patient and the provider.

 Psychotherapy for chronic pain primarily targets improvements in physical, emotional, social, and occupational functioning (improvements in pain-interference) rather than focusing on resolution of pain.
-However, psychological therapies vary in their scope, duration, and goals, and thus show distinct patterns of treatment efficacy 2.
-Individuals respond variably to specific psychological interventions and do not conform to a “one size fits all” treatment paradigm.
-It has yet to be determined which specific interaction is best suited for which individual 3.
-Psychotherapeutic treatments are ideally combined with anti-nociceptive therapies and physical rehabilitation as part of an integrated, interdisciplinary, multidimensional paradigm.
-It is critical to develop a multimodal biopsychosocial treatment approach that is tailored to the individual patient.
+However, psychological therapies vary in their scope, duration, and goals, and thus show distinct patterns of treatment efficacy.3 Individuals respond variably to specific psychological interventions and do not conform to a “one size fits all” treatment paradigm.
+It has yet to be determined which specific interaction is best suited for which individual.4 Psychotherapeutic treatments are ideally combined with anti-nociceptive therapies and physical rehabilitation as part of an integrated, interdisciplinary, multidimensional paradigm.

 Available or current treatment guidelines